History of Pomerania (1933–1945): Role of German minority during Nazi invasion of Poland and atrocities against the Polish, Kashubian, and Jewish population

 On the territories of counties: Tczewski, Starogardzki, Kartuski, Kościerski and Morski numerous arrests and executions took place.
 In the area of Szpęgawski Forest many Jews were murdered.

-The repressions in Bydgoszcz (Bromberg), the site of the Bloody Sunday (1939) events, were especially harsh.
-Bydgoszcz soon became a symbol of Nazi German terror.
-The "liquidation" action was carried out by Wehrmacht soldiers, operational groups and Selbstschutz.
-Mass arrests of Bydgoszcz citizens took place from 5 September 1939 until November 1939.
-Collective responsibility was applied and whole families murdered.
-On 10 September a special court was set up in Bydgoszcz which gave out 100 death sentences.
-The overall loss of Polish citizens in the first days of Bydgoszcz's occupation is estimated at hundreds.
-Mass murder took place at sites near the town such as the "Valley of Death", Fordon, Tryszczyn and Borówno.
-Others were in Koronów, Solec Kujawski, Rybieniec, Karolowe, Radzim, Mniszek, and Grupa.

-In October 1939, the Polish intelligentsia of Toruń (Thorn) was imprisoned in "Fort VIII" under harsh conditions, before being executed in Barbarka forest (several hundreds), the local airport, and Przysiek.
+In October 1939, the Polish intelligentsia of Toruń was imprisoned in "Fort VIII" under harsh conditions, before being executed in Barbarka forest (several hundreds), the local airport, and Przysiek.

-Also in October 1939, 300 citizens of Grudziądz (Graudenz) were murdered in Góry Księże and Mniszek.
+Also in October 1939, 300 citizens of Grudziądz were murdered in Góry Księże and Mniszek.